Basketball Drills - Free-Throw Shooting Drills

 Free-Throw Shooting Drill #8.
 "80%"

-See this video (courtesy of Tom Nordland) and the wonderful shooting form of this young shooter who was taught using Tom Nordland's Swish method.
-It shows a progression from close to the basket and eventually to the free-throw line, always with great form.
+See this video (courtesy of Tom Nordland) and the wonderful shooting form of several great shooters who were taught using Tom Nordland's Swish method

 Steve Alford - The Shot: Shooting Drills & Techniques